lalit9456001913/movies-project/README.md

 1. Start the backend server.

-3. Open [http://localhost:5000](http://localhost:3000) in your browser to use the application.
+3. Open [http://localhost:5000/api/healthCheck'] in your browser and check heath status of application.

 ---